Youth Employment Series (YES) Academy

 - Youth will have the opportunity to conduct informational interviews with professionals resulting in relevant job exploration, counseling, and labor market information.

-- Participants will be immersed in a variety of work-based learning experiences through a series of paid work-based opportunities.
+- Participants will be immersed in a variety of work-based learning experiences through paid work-based opportunities where they will be responsible for commuting to work, selecting appropriate attire, as well as communicate with their respective supervisors.

-- Attendees will hone their workplace readiness soft skills such as practicing effective collaboration, drafting and delivering an elevator pitch, and engaging in independent living as they collaborate and support one another while they progress through their summer work-based experiences.
+- Attendees will hone their workplace readiness soft skills such as practicing effective collaboration, drafting and delivering presentations, and engaging in independent living as they collaborate and support one another while they progress through their summer work-based experiences.

-- Participants will gain an increased understanding of resources, services, and knowledge in the areas of self-advocacy, requesting accommodations, college education necessary for certain career paths, financial literacy including benefits planning, as well as legal rights and responsibilities of blind and visually impaired individuals.
+- Participants will increase their understanding of resources, services, and knowledge in the areas of self-advocacy, requesting accommodations, college education necessary for certain career paths, financial literacy including benefits planning, as well as legal rights and responsibilities of blind and low vision individuals.

 To apply, follow the steps below: